History of Avelo Airlines in Timeline

 2015: Xtra Airways Changes Aircraft Livery

-September 2016: Xtra Airways Charters Aircraft for Hillary Clinton Campaign
+September 2016: Xtra Airways Supports Hillary Clinton Campaign

-In September 2016, Xtra Airways began operating a Boeing 737-800 repainted for Hillary Clinton's 2016 presidential campaign, followed by a second Boeing 737-400 also chartered by the campaign.
+In September 2016, Xtra Airways began operating a Boeing 737-800, repainted with "Stronger Together" titles, for Hillary Clinton's 2016 presidential campaign, and soon chartered a second aircraft with "Clinton/Kaine" titles.

-In August 2018, Andrew Levy acquired Xtra Airways with the intent of transforming it into an ultra-low cost carrier.
+In August 2018, Andrew Levy acquired Xtra Airways with the intention of transforming it into an ultra-low-cost carrier.

 April 2019: Airline Considers Operating Boeing 737-800s

-In February 2020, Andrew Levy announced the new holding company for Xtra, named Houston Air Holdings, Inc. In the same month, the company raised US$125 million in funding and received its first airplane from GE Capital Aviation Services.
+In February 2020, Andrew Levy announced the new holding company for Xtra Airways, named Houston Air Holdings, Inc., reflecting the company's Houston headquarters.
+The company also raised US$125 million in funding and received its first airplane from GE Capital Aviation Services.

 April 8, 2021: Avelo Airlines Rebrands and Announces Scheduled Operations